 - The Chair asked if Board level data on vaccinations and Drug and Alcohol were possible for the partnership area.
 L Cowie confirmed this was possible. - L Bussell noted that the Board is paying more for activity in order to sustain Care Homes, especially smaller homes which cost more to run.
-Some care homes are dependent on agency staff from outside the partnership area. - The Chair asked in relation to psychological therapies if there are agreed trajectories for improvements and whether we are sufficiently joining up investment in the Third Sector with investment in Primary Care and Community Mental Health Teams.
-L Bussell agreed that early intervention in the community and Primary Care is critical, confirmed the Director of Psychology is heavily involved in improving pathways. - The Chair noted a previous offer from M Wylie to report on the funding from SG being administered by her organisation and suggested this be requested alongside the next report to Committee on mental health services.
+Some care homes are dependent on agency staff from outside the partnership area. - J McCrory commented on p.72 of the papers with reference to the graphs describing delayed discharge blockages on assessments,. - L Bussell answered that this data was being examined in detail as there had been some changes to coding of different situations, for example when someone is assessed but waiting funding, which could be distorting the picture regarding assessments. - The Chair asked in relation to psychological therapies if there are agreed trajectories for improvements and whether we are sufficiently joining up investment in the Third Sector with investment in Primary Care and Community Mental Health Teams.
+L Bussell agreed that early intervention in the community and Primary Care is critical, confirmed the Director of Psychology is heavily involved in improving pathways.

+The Chair noted a previous offer from M Wylie to report on the funding from SG being administered by her organisation and suggested this be requested alongside the next report to Committee on mental health services.